Academic Policy 1405.11

 The committee shall formulate its recommendation in private, on the basis of the hearing.
 Before doing so, it shall give opportunity to the individual and the Chancellor or their designated representative to make oral statements before it.
 If written arguments are desired, the committee may request them.
 The committee shall make its recommendation promptly, including explicit findings with respect to each of the grounds for removal presented.

 The Chancellor and the individual shall be notified of the recommendation in writing and a copy of the record of the hearing shall be available to both parties.
 A copy of the record of the hearing and the recommendations of the hearing committee shall be furnished to the President of the University for their decision.
-The decision of the President shall be transmitted to the Chancellor and to the individual involved. - Consideration by Board of Trustees
+The decision of the President shall be transmitted to the Chancellor and to the individual involved.

 If the decision of the President is appealed to the Board of Trustees, or if the Board of Trustees chooses to review the case, the President shall transmit to the Board of Trustees the full report of the hearing committee, stating its recommendation and their own decision.
 The review shall be based on the record of the previous hearing, accompanied by opportunity for argument, oral or written or both, by the principals at the hearing or by their representatives.
 The decision of the Board of Trustees on review shall be final.
 It shall be communicated to the President and through him or her to the person involved.

 If the decision of the Board is that the faculty member is to be terminated, and the termination is based on unsatisfactory performance, the termination becomes effective at the conclusion of the twelve-month period from the date of the initial notice of termination.
-If that period has elapsed, or if the termination is based on other grounds of cause, the termination becomes effectively immediately following the Board’s decision.
+If that period has elapsed, or if the termination is based on other grounds of cause, the termination becomes effective immediately following the Board’s decision.

 - Preliminary Proceedings